MicrosoftDocs/cpp-docs/docs/c-runtime-library/gets-getws.md

 In C++, these functions have template overloads that invoke the newer, secure counterparts of these functions.
 For more information, see [Secure Template Overloads](../c-runtime-library/secure-template-overloads.md).

 By default, this function's global state is scoped to the application.
-To change this, see [Global state in the CRT](global-state.md).
+To change this behavior, see [Global state in the CRT](global-state.md).

 ### Generic-Text Routine Mappings